Skip to main content

 🌍

-Real-World Connection Children experience community life when they use libraries, ride buses, follow school rules, or see local leaders solve problems.
+Real-World Connection Children experience community life when they use libraries, ride buses, follow school rules, attend local events, or see leaders and helpers solve problems in shared places.